Portrayed By: John Goodman

 - Blame Game: Packard accuses journalists like Weaver of being the reason behind America's decision to abandon Vietnam.
 Granted, he has a point since the Vietnam War is often called the first "televised war" and, thanks to media coverage becoming accessible from the comfort of their homes, people were able to see and hear about the horrors of war in great detail like never before.
 The rise of mistrust in the government on the issue of credible news on the war contributed to the controversy as there were accusations of the gov't deliberately handing "fake news" to the populace rather than objective first-hand accounts.
 To maintain support for the war effort, the U.S. government manipulated news outlets to focus on optimistic topics to paint the Vietnam War as a noble mission and the troops as glorious figures.
 Meanwhile, media correspondents overseas focused more on the negative aspects and painted a dark picture of the war for the American people.
 On top of that, second-wave feminism was in full effect with the womens liberation movement, and women were very vocal in the anti-war protests as well as the issues of equal rights and better treatment from men.
 To be fair, a number of U.S. citizens and soldiers were against the war from the get-go and protested against the country's involvement during the anti-war movement, and being anti-Vietnam War didn't automatically make someone a communist sympathizer (though there certainly was overlap).
 At the same time, some members of the media would later admit to deliberately slanting their coverage to undermine support for the war and turn public opinion against it.
 It's unknown whether or not this was Weaver's intention but since she declares herself anti-war, it's a high possibility that it was, and though she doesn't exactly go out of her way to get along with Packard afterward, the feeling is mutual.Packard: Ah, you were in the shit.
 I respect that.
 But it's people like you that lost us support back home.Weaver: You're not seriously blaming the people without guns for losing the war, are you?

-- Blood Knight: To him, it's hard to accept that the war is over.
+- Blood Knight: For him, it's hard to accept that the war is over.
 He is determined to fight Kong as if he were still in 'Nam fighting the NVA and the Viet Cong, going far enough to call the fight against Kong a war he will not lose.

 - Colonel Kilgore: Packard is downright heartbroken when the Vietnam War comes to an end.
 He seems both angry that the war ended without a proper resolution and that it ended in the first place; after so many years fighting, combat is his natural environment.